 Each year fellowships are offered to entering students with academic merit and significant experience in environmental advocacy or research.
-Fellows receive a grant towards their 1L tuition, as well as faculty mentoring, access to special programming, and a possible research assistant position as a 2L or 3L.
+Fellows receive a grant towards their tuition in the first year, as well as faculty mentoring, access to special programming, and a possible research assistant position in the second or third year of law school.